To change your logo go to the 'Page Master' under the 'Design' menu

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add - by clicking HERE

-Of course the whole experience of sailing in the Hebrides gives the children an amazing close up introduction to wild life (birds, seals, dolphins, jellyfish, flowers and whatever) and just appreciating wild and beautiful places in what I hope is an ecologically acceptable way (although I do worry about the antifouling, but then I have got an electric outboard motor to compensate but in any event hardly use it preferring to row, and teach the children to row too).
+Of course the whole experience of sailing in the Hebrides gives the children an amazing close up introduction to wild life (birds, seals, dolphins, jellyfish, flowers and whatever) and just appreciating wild and beautiful places in what I hope is an ecologically acceptable way (although I do worry about the antifouling, but then I have got an electric outboard motor to compensate but I hardly use it anyway, preferring to row, and teach the children to row too).

 And what to reply to those families that do their 'sailing' in the Mediterranean or even the Caribbean and who cannot imagine swimming in Scotland?
 Buy wetsuits and go snorkelling.

 What does one do with the little darlings when they get bored?
-Curiously that seems less of a problem while sailing than on land where just sitting in the same place and doing very little would be unheard of, particularly without a TV or DVD player, or ipod touch.
+Curiously that seems less of a problem while sailing than on land where just sitting in the same place and doing very little would be unheard of, particularly without a TV or computer game.
 It would be unheard of me too.
 It must be something to do with the rhythm of the sea.
 On a wet day in the cabin it is down to games of whatever takes their normal fancy, jigsaws (of nautical scenes of course), drawing and colouring in, card games, dominos.
-A CD player or an ipod is an essential item, for stories and songs.
+A CD player or smart phone is an essential item, for stories and songs.
 Try cooking cakes, bread, dinner, anything really.
 Reading to them can pass lots of time, but do chose books that you enjoy too (Arthur Ransome is an obvious choice, and Harry Potter although I personally have never really got on with him).
 Of course once they read for themselves, even if it seems and probably is literary junk, your problem is solved.
 Really just do what you normally do at home but without recourse to the TV or laptop if possible.
-A kindle is help as long as it isn't dropped overboard.
+A kindle is helpful as long as it isn't dropped overboard.

-A wonderful tip from New Zealand friends is to give the children a goal, skills and an interest.
+A good tip from New Zealand friends is to give the children a goal, skills and an interest.
 So produce certificates that each child has to work through: cabin boy or girl, ship's boy or girl, second mate, first mate and so on (not skipper of course!).
 You can make up your own curricula but to give you some ideas, click here.
-In fact I don't believe the older children ever finished them before they were on to their real RYA dinghy sailing qualifications.
+In fact I don't believe any of my children ever finished their certificates before they were on to their real RYA dinghy sailing qualifications.